fszale/school-of-titans/docs/tools.md

 ### Daily mindfulness and/or meditation
 ### Continuous reading
+- Are you seeking knowledge?
+- Do you want to become a better writer?
+- Are you looking to grow your ability to comprehend?
+- Seeking alternative perspectives?
+- Do you want to improve your odds of success?

+Continuous reading is yet another system to learn from others, perhaps even more important as a system of discovery for what mistakes to avoid.
+Reading helps us better understand people on an intimate level, may even help increase our empathy.
+Books challenge us to grow, as your mind is forced to wrestle in order to comprehend.
+At times you can feel the neural pathways forming.

+A great perspective on reading can be found in a blog titled ["Why Read?
+Advice From Harold Bloom"](https://fs.blog/2020/10/why-read/), and another great source of reading tips come from no other than [Naval Ravikant](https://nav.al/) on this [blog post](https://alexandbooks.com/archive/16-reading-tips-from-naval-ravikant)

 ### Attain focus by listening to a single song/binaural beats
 - Are you having trouble focusing?
 - Is it difficult for you to calm your mind?